 Deciding to go to graduate or professional school is a very individualized decision, and there are resources and support networks available to help you every step of the way.
 Some individuals attend graduate or professional school shortly after completing their undergraduate degree and some choose to apply later on.
 Students - and alumni - can connect with a Career Counselor to discuss thoughts, questions, and ideas regarding attending graduate or professional school.
-Career & Internship Services is here to assist you through every stage of this process - from Exploring to Researching, Applying, Writing a Personal Statement and Diversity Statement, and Deciding which program to ultimately attend!
+The Career Center is here to assist you through every stage of this process - from Exploring to Researching, Applying, Writing a Personal Statement and Diversity Statement, and Deciding which program to ultimately attend!

 Breaking down Graduate and Professional School Programs:

 - Master's degree programs (e.g., M.A., M.S., M.Ed.) are offered in a wide variety of fields including public health, biostatistics, art history, chemical engineering, and industrial organizational psychology to name but a few.
 Programs can be either research focused or applied/practitioner focused.

 - The highest degree offered in graduate school is the Doctorate (e.g., Ph.D., Ed.D.).
 Obtaining a Doctoral degree usually requires the pursuit of original research.
 It may not be necessary to obtain a Master's degree before entering a Doctoral program.

 - Professional programs focus directly on training for a specific career such as physician assistant, physician, dentist, physical therapist, or pharmacist to name a few.
 These programs focus on acquiring knowledge of the practices and standards leading to licensure in that particular field.